Res Ipsa Loquitur in Medical Malpractice

 Seth Mills, J.D.

-Seth Mills, J.D., a career counselor at New York Law School, has a substantial background in legal education and public interest initiatives.
-Currently serving as the Director of Public Interest & Pro Bono Initiatives and an Adjunct Professor for the Law Office Externship Seminar at New York Law School, Seth focuses on guiding law students in their professional development and legal externship experiences.
+Seth Mills, J.D., is a dedicated legal educator and career counselor at New York Law School, where he currently serves as the Director of Public Interest & Pro Bono Initiatives and an Adjunct Professor for the Law Office Externship Seminar.
+His expertise lies in guiding law students through their professional development and enhancing their legal externship experiences.

-In terms of education, Seth earned a J.D. cum laude from New York Law School, where they were involved in NYLS OUTlaws and the Criminal Law Society.
-Seth also holds a Bachelor of Arts in Linguistics from Bard College at Simon's Rock.
-Their educational and professional experiences reflect a deep commitment to legal education, public interest law, and the mentoring of future legal professionals.
+Seth holds a J.D. from New York Law School, where he graduated cum laude and was actively involved in the NYLS OUTlaws and Criminal Law Society.
+He earned his Bachelor of Arts in Linguistics from Bard College at Simon's Rock.

 background image